-Cashtag – Cashtag is a twitter reference, like the hashtag, searches for content but cashtags which appear as the dollar sign ($), mainly related to a particular company’s stock.
+Cashtag – Cashtag is a twitter reference, like the hashtag, searches for content but cashtags that appear as the dollar sign ($), mainly related to a particular company’s stock.

 Chat – Chat is an online conversation using instant messaging applications.

-Chronological Feed – Chronological feed refers appearing the newer posts at the top of your feed.
+Chronological Feed – Chronological feed refers to appearing the newer posts at the top of your feed.

 Clickthrough rate (CTR) – Clickthrough Rate is a social media metric calculating the percentage of people who click on the given ad.

-Comment – Comment is a text-based reaction to content on social media network.
+Comment – Comment is a text-based reaction to content on social media networks.

-Command Center – Command center is social data center mainly called as social war rooms which monitors business insights and their online reputation, engage with customers to optimize your strategy.
+Command Center – Command center is a social data center mainly called social war rooms that monitors business insights and their online reputation, engages with customers to optimize your strategy.

 Connections – Connections refers to the people you connect on LinkedIn, who are basically professional contacts of business network.

 Conversion Rate (CVR) – Conversion rate refers to the percentage of people that take an action for an intended goal such as online purchase, filling out a form, or downloading an item.